AxylisFR/MusaProject/README.md

 # MusaProject
-Musa Project is a partnership between AxylisFR and Sakonori.
+Musa Project is a partnership project between AxylisFR and Sakonori.

 - Contact us at musaproject@duck.com